 Production of dairy beef, which depends almost entirely on Holstein bull calves, has become an important part of the overall supply of beef in the United States.
 With the decline in the veal market, the supply of Holstein bull calves for beef markets has increased.
 Animals that are fed early with grain-based diets and slaughtered at 12 to 14 months produce meat that is well marbled and tender, and has become popular with consumers.

 Dairy-beef production lends itself well to small-scale and part-time farming operations and also can be an auxiliary enterprise for dairy operations.
 Existing facilities can be used to feed and house the steers, and farm-grain feeds can be used.
 In addition, this enterprise is easy to enter when profit projections are favorable and to exit when unfavorable.

-The main disadvantage of a dairy-beef enterprise is the limited availability of calves that have started eating grain feeds.
+Regardless of the source of calves, a quality health program is essential to ensure young calves get off to a good start.
 In addition to vaccinations, internal and external parasite treatment programs should be planned.
 Dairy-beef operations usually have fewer problems with internal parasites than traditional beef-feeding programs.
 Calves are normally housed in individual pens until they reach 9 to 10 weeks of age.
 When calves are delivered to the farm, the following practices are important: